web-at-berkeley/wdb-frontend-interview-sp24/README.md

 If you have any questions, please reach out to us at our email: webatberkeley@gmail.com

 ## Clarifications
-There are two Figma pages in the link below ("Bootcamp" and "Industry" -- access them in the top left).
+There are two Figma pages in the link below ("Bootcamp" and "Industry" -- access them by clicking the Figma icon in the top left).
 Please make sure you click on the project you are completing to see all of what you will complete.

 1. **IMPORTANT**: the Gradescope entry code is `4GEP2N`, please use that!